sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 In Chrome:
 ![Chrome extension console and network activity](https://sourcegraphstatic.com/ChromeExtensionConsoleNetworkActivity.gif)

-1) Right click the sourcegraph browser extension icon
+1) Right click the Sourcegraph browser extension icon
 2) Select Manage Extensions
 3) Under Inspect Views select background page, this will open a dev console to the extension background page
 4) In the developer console select the network tab

 In Safari:

-1) Ensure you have access to the develop tab by enterining Safari > Preferences, at the bottom of the preference UI check the box labelled `Show Develop menu in menu bar`
+1) Ensure you have access to the develop tab by selecting Safari > Preferences > Advanced, at the bottom of the preference UI check the box labelled `Show Develop menu in menu bar`
 2 ) In Develop select Web Extension Background Pages > Sourcegraph
 3) Select the Network tab